-^{} Note that in version 7 the definition has changed to use the standard range of $-\pi$ to π .
-ATAN2V6 is provided for compatibility with old behavior.

-^{} Use for example COS(x DEGREES) to convert arguments to radians.
+- Note that in version 7 the definition has changed to use the standard range of $-\pi$ to π .
+ATAN2V6 is provided for compatibility with old behavior. - If working with degrees, use TORADIANS(x) to convert arguments from degrees to radians. - as defined in Abramowitz & Stegun, "Handbook of Mathematical Functions".